matthewshammond/website/content/articles/2024/AeroPoint.md

 | Hazard         | Whether location is a hazard (Yes/No)   | Yes      | NO                             |
 | Description    | Additional details about the waypoint   | No       | "Helipad"                      |

+### Important Notes:

+- Maximum file size for all uploads: 100MB
+- Coordinates can be entered in multiple formats:
+  - Decimal Degrees (DD): 34.1583333333333
+  - Degrees Decimal Minutes (DDM): 31 35.47 N

 ### Sample CSV Data

 | Latitude         | Longitude         | Waypoint ID | Waypoint Name          | City      | State | FAA Identifier | Airport | Hazard | Description                                             |